RealmIQ: SESSIONS

 4. Mark Turner:

-• "AI can help transform the movie business, which is in a crisis rig
+• "AI can help transform the movie business, which is in a crisis right now."

 Sign up for one of our workshops: https://www.realmiq.com/workshops